autumn8/moonshot/server/README.md

 # Project Title

-Typeorm/express rest backend for the moonshot client
+Typeorm/express rest backend for the moonshot client.
+The db can be seeded with token data from the moonpay v3 currencies api endpoint.

+Price data is retrieved for the tokens in the db from congecko at request time to give accurate price data for the demo, and returned with the token data.

 ## Getting Started
 1. Run `npm i` to install dependencies